NVIDIA/cutlass/README.md

 CUTLASS is a collection of CUDA C++ template abstractions for implementing high-performance matrix-multiplication (GEMM) at all levels and scales within CUDA.
 It incorporates strategies for hierarchical decomposition and data movement similar to those used to implement cuBLAS.
-CUTLASS decomposes these “moving parts” into reusable, modular software components abstracted by C++ template classes.
+CUTLASS decomposes these "moving parts" into reusable, modular software components abstracted by C++ template classes.
 These thread-wide, warp-wide, block-wide, and device-wide primitives can be specialized and tuned via custom tiling sizes, data types, and other algorithmic policy.
 The